Maxweal2000/DynamicWeb/joke-generator/README.md

 A fun React-based web app that allows users to add their own jokes, and includes interactive features like location tracking and selfie capture.

-# Features
+# APP Features
-1. Add, edit, and update user-generated jokes
-2. Store data using localStorage
+1. Add, Edit, and Delete Jokes – Users can submit, modify, and remove their own jokes.
+2. Local Storage Support – Jokes persist even after refreshing the page
-3. Get user location via the Geolocation API
+3. Geolocation API – Fetches and displays the user's current location.
-4. Capture selfies using the Camera API

-# Using the Application
-1.0 Allow Location Access:
-Grant location access to view your current GPS coordinates.

-2.0 submit a Joke:
-enter a question and answer of your joke
-Click the "Submit Joke" button to add a new joke.

-3.0 Edit or Delete Jokes:

-Edit or delete your saved jokes by selecting them from the list.

-Capture a Selfie:

-Click "Start Camera" and "Capture Image" to capture a photo using your camera.
+4. Camera API Integration – Allows users to capture selfies directly from the app.
+5. Progressive Web App (PWA) – Installable on both desktop and mobile.

-# Installation guide and starting up on Vscode
+# Git Installation and use guide
 1. Install Node.js

 Download and install Node.js (Recommended: LTS version).